pytorch/pytorch/docs/source/hub.rst

 Pytorch Hub supports publishing pre-trained models(model definitions and pre-trained weights) to a github repository by adding a simple ``hubconf.py`` file;

 ``hubconf.py`` can have multiple entrypoints.
-Each entrypoint is defined as a python function with the following signature.
+Each entrypoint is a pre-trained model you want to publish, defined as a python function with the following signature.

 ::

     def entrypoint_name(pretrained=False, *args, **kwargs):
+        # pretrained is required keyword argument.
+        # args & kwargs are optional, for models which take positional/keyword arguments.
         ...

 How to implement an entrypoint?